Gilburri

-John Fahy (28 March 1814 - 23 December 1902), also known as Gilburri, was an escaped Irish convict who lived with the Wakka people of the South-Burnett.
+John Fahy (28 March 1814 – 23 December 1902), also known as Gilburri, was an escaped Irish convict who lived with the Wakka people of the South Burnett in Queensland, Australia.

 Convict life

 On 11 May 1838 he was put on board the ship Clyde.
 The ship arrived in Sydney on 12 September 1838.
 Every convict on board was suffering from scurvy.

 In Australia, he worked as part of the New England road-gang building Major's Line, a road from Port Macquarie to the wool-producing Walcha region.
 Fahy escaped from the road gang for the first time on 11 November 1841.
 He was captured and escaped a second time on 24 April 1842.

 Adopted by Aboriginal people, 1842 - 1854

 On Sunday 24 April 1842, Fahy escaped again.

 Fahy reached Bunya Mountains at the triennial Bunya feast in January 1843.
 He was adopted by a tribe there, who scarred his body with their tribal marks.
 He spent twelve years with them.

 Thomas Petrie writes in Tom Petrie's reminiscences of early Queensland (dating from 1837), "Two or three convicts in the old days, who escaped and lived afterwards with the blacks—James Davis ("Duramboi"), Bracefield ("Wandi"), and Fahey ("Gilbury")".

 Archibald Meston writes about Gilburri in "The Genesis of Toowoomba". "'We may be fairly sure that the first white man who ever stood on Mowbullam and saw the Bunya feasts, the fights and Corroborees, was John Fahy, a life sentence prisoner.
 He was adopted by the local tribe, who called him.
 "Gillburri- the bell bird" and he remained with them – until brought to Brisbane – in December 1854."

 There is another explanation to the meaning of the name Gilburri from linguist, Des Crump at Queensland State Library.
 He looked at the Warwick/Gidhabal wordlists, and made the assessment that gil/kil was the shortened for to die or be dead, while buri means to come back.
 This may well refer to Gilburri being saved by his adopted Aboriginal father who believed his dead son had been reincarnated; meaning bought back from the dead.

 As an outsider, the Aboriginal people would be suspicious of John Fahy, but his life was spared by one of the oldest chiefs of that Clan.
 "Lie down black fella, wake up white fella", he was later to say explaining how he was thought to be the reincarnation of an old chief's son that had been killed in battle.
 Over time he received that clan's traditional body marking and scaring, and took the name, Gilburri; the name according to Archibald Meston means Bellbird.
 However the true meaning Gilburri means Bell Bird that has come back from the dead.
 The Totem of the dead chief's son was the Bell Bird so it also became Gilburris.